scala-steward/sundial/README.md

 # Getting started.

-Set up Sundial service and ECS cluster using Cloudformation template.
+Set up Sundial service and Batch queue using Cloudformation template.
 See [DEPLOY.md](docs/DEPLOY.md) for details.

 Submit your jobs using REST API.
 See description of job JSON format under [JOBS.md](docs/JOBS.md)